Beginner-friendly and commission-free trading with a social networking twist.

 - Fractional investing.
 Purchase slices of stock for as little as $5.

 - Social investing.
 Follow investors, discuss trends, swap strategies and more with Public’s group messaging feature.

 - No desktop platform.
 Public’s trading platform is only available as a mobile app.

 - Limited account lineup.
 You won’t find joint, retirement, custodial or 401(k) accounts on Public.

 - Fewer securities.
-Public only offers access to stocks and ETFs, so those seeking mutual funds, bonds or derivatives will need to look elsewhere.
+Public only offers access to stocks, ETFs and crypto, so those seeking mutual funds, bonds or derivatives will need to look elsewhere.

 - Limited research tools.
 You’ll get fundamentals, like company history and analyst ratings, but no stock screener or charting tools.